jsonify/3D-Toggle-Button/README.md

 3. Explore the project to gain insights into how the 3D toggle button is implemented and adapt it to your specific requirements.

-## Customization

-You can effortlessly customize the Stylized 3D Toggle Button to align with your project's aesthetics:

-*   **Textures**: Replace the button textures located in the `textures` folder with your own designs.
-Ensure you maintain the same naming conventions for proper functionality.

-*   **Colors and Materials**: Adjust the button's 3D appearance by modifying materials, shaders, and colors through Godot's inspector.

-*   **Functionality**: Customize the button's behavior and actions by editing the associated scripts and signals.

 ## Contributing

 Contributions are welcome!
 This is merely a simple calculator, but it could be a whole lot more.
 If you'd like to contribute to this project, please follow these steps: